Clinton Township, Franklin County, Ohio

 Clinton Township is one of the seventeen townships of Franklin County, Ohio, United States.
 The 2020 census found 4,499 people in the township.

 Geography

 Clinton Township consists of many scattered "islands" of land surrounded by the city of Columbus, the county seat of Franklin County.

 Name and history

 It is one of seven Clinton Townships statewide.

 Clinton Township was settled in 1800 as a rural community.
-At one time, a circus, the Sell's Brother's Circus, operated in what today is the area of University View.
+At one time, a circus, the Sells Brothers Circus, operated in what today is the area of University View.
 In the eastern part of the township, what is now Cleveland Avenue was once known as Harbor Street.
 Clinton Township lost territory from the 1950s through the early 1970s via annexation.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.